 The box that these watercolor pencils come in is made of low-cost cardboard.
 We always prefer a tin or wood case to a cardboard one (both because it looks better and it protects the pencils better).
 But at least there is a plastic sleeve inside the cardboard box to help store the pencils.
 More often than not, pencils that come in cardboard boxes do not come with the inner plastic sleeve.

 The asking prices of General’s Kimberly Watercolor Pencils are extremely competitive.
 Depending on where you get them from and what size you go with, these pencils can fall into the budget price tier.
 And quite frankly, the color output and blending ability of these pencils will blow most of your low-end beginner pencils out of the water.

 But you will be reminded that these are not Faber-Castells when you see the pencils themselves and their packaging.
-But if the pencils perform great, is fancy packaging really all that important?
+But if the pencils perform great, is fancy packaging all that important?

 Overall Ranking – 3.5/5

 General’s Kimberly Watercolor Pencils have been around for a long time, and their continued success can be attributed to their impressive performance combined with their great asking price.
 Despite being made in the USA (which typically drives up prices), General’s has managed to keep their watercolor pencils quite affordable.